dmkgll/dmkgll/_posts/2022-05-20-kyc-critical-mass.md

 think this is not a problem because the privacy malpractice of others is not your concern.
 That is not true.

+Two things might happen.
+The first is that the reduced privacy set will make it easier for chainanalysis to identify people who aren't KYCd.

-What might happen once KYC critical mass is reached is that Bitcoin addresses that have not been KYCd will be tracked, traced, marked, even blacklisted.
+The next and much scarier thing is that Bitcoin addresses that have not been KYCd will be tracked, traced, marked, even blacklisted.
 Governments will get away with this because the economic majority who are already KYCd will not be affected by it and may even want people to be known like they are.

-What began as something good—the fact that you properly managed your on-chain privacy— turns into a kind of Scarlet Letter attatched to your coins.
+What began as something good—the fact that you properly managed your on-chain privacy—turns into a kind of Scarlet Letter attatched to your coins.
 It's an odd thought—that doing things to make your coins more fungible can literally be used to make them less fungible—but it makes sense.
-If you're the only neighbor in your neighorhood with a large privacy fence in your backyard, you stand out and people can "mark" you as the weird guy with the privacy fence.
-The HOA can even vote to make you take down that fence and since you're the only person affected by that ruling, you're unlikely to have allies.
+You just reverse your thinking.
+People typically think of KYC as something that reduces fungibility because it does.
+But governments can just as easily declare the opposite and say that *only* KYC coins are legally fungible.
+The others are colored, marked.

 "So?
 Who is going to stop me from sending my funds peer-to-peer?"
 Good question.
 The government will.
 They can do this in several ways.